Advanced

 Introduction to HTML Web Storage

-• Persistence: Data in localStorage persists even after closing the browser, while sessionStorage data is cleared when the session ends.
+• Persistence: localStorage is persistent across browser sessions, while sessionStorage is cleared when the page session ends.

-• Scope: localStorage is shared across all tabs and windows with the same origin, whereas sessionStorage is limited to the tab or window where it was created.
+• Scope: localStorage is shared across all tabs and windows with the same origin, whereas sessionStorage is unique to the tab or window.

 Security Considerations